Aadit3003/subword-tokenizers-low-resource/README.md

 # subword-miniproject-1
 Mini-Project 1 for 11824.
-I write two subword tokenizers using Morfessor Flatcat and Wordpiece for Shipibo-Konibo (shp) and Rarámuri (tar) respectively (to beat Morfessor and Sentencepiece baselines).
+I use two subword tokenizers using Morfessor Flatcat and Wordpiece for Shipibo-Konibo (shp) and Rarámuri (tar) respectively (to beat Morfessor and Sentencepiece baselines).
  ## File Structure
 The files are organized as follows:
 - 0_Scripts:- Contains the two tokenizer files for shp and tar respectively.
 Also contains utilities like evaluation (score.py) and timer (Timer.py)